mudkipdev/website/README.md

 # mudkip's website
-This is my personal website written with Astro and TypeScript.
+My personal website written with Astro and TypeScript.